problemofpoints/problemofpoints/content/post/2017-08-19-progressive-on-the-future-of-auto-insurance.md

 > the average age of the vehicle on the roads today is up to 11.6 years.
 And this is two years higher than the average back in 2002.

-This slow adoption rate of new technology results in a gradual reduction of frequency trends.
+This slow adoption rate of new technology results in a gradual reduction of claim frequency.
 A hypothetical new technology that takes 20 years to acheive 47% penetration and results in a 15% reduction in frequency when fully deployed, only impacts claims frequency trend by 0.4% per year.

 There are a lot of items that can impact the adoption of new vehicle technologies, but given how slowly the vehicle fleet turns over, Progressive's estimates seem reasonable.